 Currently, there is no event that brings together all the relevant authorities and organizations for planning fire response and preparedness.
-Because of the development of mutual aid agreements and good working relationships existing between many fire departments in the RDN, it may be valuable to bring together the RDN's emergency planning staff, local fire departments, and the BCWS with other key actors to discuss response needs in the different Electoral Areas and major preparedness activities, such as proposed or ongoing fuel management.
+Because of the development of mutual aid agreements and good working relationships existing between many of fire departments in the RDN, it may be valuable for the RDN to bring together departments with the BCWS and other key actors to discuss response needs in the different Electoral Areas and major preparedness activities, such as proposed or ongoing fuel management.
 This could also be a forum for the RDN and local fire departments to learn from one another about ongoing FireSmart initiatives.
-Many fire departments, including Gabriola Volunteer Fire Department, are already leading extensive wildfire awareness and FireSmart programming in their protection areas.
-This would be an event primarily for designated first responders and organizations running FireSmart programming across the Region and support strategic decision making by presenting a coordinated front on FireSmart and fuel management priorities.
+This would be an event primarily for designated first responders and organizations running FireSmart programming across the region and support strategic decision-making by presenting a coordinated front on FireSmart and fuel management priorities.
 This group could also develop tabletop planning exercises for a major wildfire event.

 The RDN is well-positioned to coordinate such a meeting because of its existing relationships with the fire departments and role as the primary local government for unincorporated areas.
-It may be desirable to include observers from community groups outside the existing fire departments and service areas, such as community firefighting volunteers from the Mudge Island Citizens' Society and DeCourcy Island Community Association.
 Recommended timing for this event would be annually, with meetings taking place in November or April.
-These dates are suggested to correspond with the period after the typical funding application deadline for the Community Resiliency Investment (October) when the RDN will have an idea of which fuel management projects and other initiatives it intends to pursue, or the period (March) when CRI funding announcements are generally made.
+These dates are suggested to correspond with the period after the typical funding application deadline for the Community Resiliency Investment (October), when the RDN will have an idea of which fuel management projects and other initiatives it intends to pursue, or the period when CRI funding announcements are generally made (March).
 These dates are also immediately before and after wildfire season, and are a forum to share preparedness strategies, and debrief the previous wildfire season.